dremedys/tech-culture-front-internship/final-fullstack/README.md

 Final testing app
 Created full stack app using
 For front-end:
--React Redux, thunk,axios
+- React Redux, thunk,axios
 For back-end:
--Django,DRF
+- Django,DRF
--DataBase: postgres
+- DataBase: postgres

 Functionalities:
--Login/register JWT
+- Login/register JWT
--Create a post(with an image), view feed, view user profile -Edit user profile,avatar
+- Create a post(with an image), view feed, view user profile
+- Edit user profile,avatar
--View/leave comment to a  post, like a comment, etc.
+- View/leave comment to a  post, like a comment, etc.

 To run the app:
 - clone the repo